HadesVR/Basic-HMD-PCB/README.md

 * Select "Arduino Leonardo" in the boards menu.
 * Plug in your HMD board and select the COM port your Arduino Pro Micro is in (might come up as Arduino Leonardo).
 * Click upload and wait for the upload to be done.
-* Open the serial monitor and follow the instructions in it, you'll calibrate the accelerometer and gyroscope biases at this point so make sure the IMU is sitting flat against the table or floor and is not moving at all.
+* Open the serial monitor and follow the instructions in it, you'll calibrate the accelerometer and gyroscope biases at this point so make sure the IMU is sitting flat against the table or anything that's completly paralell to the floor and is not moving at all.
-* Once done you'll calibrate the magnetometer, to do this, you should wave the board in a figure 8 pattern away from any electronics.
+* Once done you'll calibrate the magnetometer, to do this, you should wave the board in a figure 8 pattern away from any electronics preferrably in the middle of your play area but anywhere a few feet away from any electronics will work fine.
 * When it's done calibrating the magnetometer the calibration values will be saved to eeprom and you're done with calibration.
 * If you need to recalibrate the acccelerometers or gyroscopes simply restart the board and open up the serial monitor again.